tuananhroman/arena-flatland/README.md

 ## Installation
-0. Standart ROS setup (Code has been tested with ROS-melodic on Ubuntu 18.04) with catkin_ws
+0. Standard ROS setup (Code has been tested with ROS-melodic on Ubuntu 18.04) with catkin_ws
 ```
 sudo apt-get update && sudo apt-get install -y \
 libqt4-dev \